2024 Sep. 07 – Sep. 14, Celestyal Journey. 7 days Greek Islands

 Day 03.
 09 September Kusadasi.
 13.00 (docked at 11.30) – 19.00

 Today we are in Turkey which is basically for tours to Ephesus (again all the tour buses, from all the ships and the shore side, arrived at the same time causing some moaning and groaning from the participants) or for shopping for clothes, leather and jewellery.
 In port with us: The Carnival Legend and the Windstar.
 So in total 2100+ 1200 + 140 going ashore; but at the moment it seems that as many land based tourists are descending upon the area as from the ships.
 My Lord and Master had indicated that we had to look for a leather jacket for me so off we marched.
 Compared to life B.C (Before Covid) most of the leather shops were gone; the whole shopping area had been repaved and “sanitized” and there were now more T shirts, clothing shops and handbag shops.
 A lot of fake brand names, Gucci, Fendi were on sale. which seems to be allowed in Turkey.
-But as it was decided that the prices were good, we invested considerably in the local economy by buying leather coats for us both.
+But as it was decided that the prices were good, we invested considerably in the local economy by buying leather coats for both of us.
 We were the first customers for this shop to day, so business must have been hurting as we saw a lot of “pure” window shopping.

 Back on board for lunch to the self service restaurant on deck 10, in the old days, the Lido (HAL), the Pantry (P&O) and now The Taverna.
 Choices are basic and limited but good for a 3 star rating.
 Service is good, and they have free ice cream and free drinks same as in the dining rooms.
-It was interesting to see how many gentlemen had never operated a beer pump in their lives (in my opinion an essential skill for each discerning gentleman) but a waiter was at hand to provide lessons in how to pour the perfect pint.
+It was interesting to see how many gentlemen had never operated a beer pump in their lives (in my opinion an essential skill for a discerning gentleman) but a waiter was at hand to provide lessons in how to pour the perfect pint.

 In the evening we went go to the show again, “Welcome to Cabaret” and we were completely amazed.
-While Holland America can barely get two shows on stage in 7 days from the American cast, these internationals (They are all from different countries) are providing a different show every day, twice a day.
+While Holland America can barely get two shows on stage in 7 days from the American cast, these internationals (They are all from different countries) are providing a different show every day, twice an evening.
 It is just impressive that this group can keep up such an intense performance week after week.
 And this “Cabaret” was not far removed from West End Theatre quality in London.
 During the cruise we only heard compliments from the guest about these talented and hardworking youngsters.

 Day 04.
 10 September Heraklion.
 10.00 (docked at 09.45) – 19.00.